One-sample survival tests in the presence of non-proportional hazards in oncology clinical trials: Alternative tests for non-PH for single-arm trials

 \subsection{Max-Combo test}

-In RCTs, the combination test procedure called max-Combo \citep{Karrison2016} is defined as the maximum of different tests, for example, multiple Fleming-Harrington $\rm FH(\rho,\gamma)$ \citep{Harrington1982} weighted log-rank tests, allowing to manipulate different PH and non-PH treatment effects.
-We develop a similar test to deal with all cases of non-proportionality and/or different change-point values.
-For example, the following test combines the mOSLRT (Equation (\ref{mOSLRT})) and score tests for early (Equation (\ref{Score EE})) and delayed effect (Equation (\ref{Score DE})) at two different CPs $\rm k_1$ and $\rm k_2$.
-These 2 CPs can be different for the early and delayed score tests:
+In RCTs, the combination test procedure known as max-Combo \citep{Karrison2016} is defined as the maximum of different tests, for example, multiple Fleming-Harrington $\rm FH(\rho,\gamma)$ \citep{Harrington1982} weighted log-rank tests, allowing for consideration of different PH and non-PH treatment effects.
+We develop a similar test to accommodate all types of non-proportionality and/or different change-point values.
+For instance, the following test combines the mOSLRT (Equation (\ref{mOSLRT})) with score tests for early (Equation (\ref{Score EE})) and delayed effects (Equation (\ref{Score DE})) at two distinct CPs, which may differ for the early and delayed score tests:

-To address test multiplicity, we (i) apply the Hochberg correction \citep{Westfall1999} and (ii) calculate the exact p-value through multiple integrations since the combination test asymptotically follows a multivariate normal distribution.
+To address multiplicity, we (i) apply the Hochberg correction \citep{Westfall1999} and (ii) compute the p-value through multiple integrations, as the combination test asymptotically follows a multivariate normal distribution.
 As the covariance matrix is challenging to calculate, we use the following relationship:

-where $\rm \rho_{ij}$ corresponds to the correlation between two tests noted $\rm Z_i$ and $\rm Z_j$.
-Since the mOSLRT and the developed tests follow asymptotically the standard normal distribution, their variances are equal to 1, so the covariance matrix equals the correlation matrix.
-This correlation matrix can be defined using the ratio of the expected number of events as considered by Abbas et al \citep{Abbas2022}.
-We then obtain the following variance-covariance matrix for the max-Combo statistic:
+where $\rho_{ij}$ denotes the correlation between two tests noted $\rm Z_i$ and $\rm Z_j$.
+Since the mOSLRT and the developed score tests follow the standard normal distribution asymptotically, their variances are equal to 1, so the covariance matrix coincides with the correlation matrix.
+This correlation matrix can be defined using the ratio of the expected number of events, as considered by Abbas et al \citep{Abbas2022}.
+Consequently, we obtain the following variance-covariance matrix for the max-Combo statistic: